 The Sharing tab is used during the Pair and Share and Portfolio Showcase activities.
 Participants post Unit Portfolios, share ideas, and give and receive feedback using the discussion feature.
-You need to be familiar with how to set up the initial sharing thread to help guide participants through the process.
+You need to set up the initial discussion sharing threads and be ready to help guide participants through the set up process.

-1. Practice setting up the initial discussion thread using the directions provided in the Module 2 Sharing document (DOC; 3 pages).
-After you finish practicing, delete your practice discussion thread from your training course.
+1. Practice setting up the initial discussion threads using the directions provided in the Directions for Setting Up Sharing Discussions document (DOC; 1 page).
+After you finish practicing, delete your practice discussion thread.